How to tell if something is brass or bronze?

 Have you ever wondered what the difference is between bronze and brass?
 You won’t find these alloys on the periodic table of elements, but the individual component parts of these useful metals include copper, zinc, and tin.

 How can you tell brass and bronze apart?

 Color is one way to tell brass and bronze apart.
 Brass is usually yellow, like dull gold, while bronze is generally a reddish brown.
 But the key difference between these sturdy, versatile copper alloys lies in their composition.

 What is brass made of?

-Brass is an alloy of copper and zinc.
-Brass can also contain small amounts of other metals, like tin or lead.
-It is non-ferrous, meaning it contains no iron.
+Brass is an alloy consisting of copper and zinc, and it can also contain small amounts of other metals such as tin or lead.
+Being non-ferrous, brass does not contain any iron.
 Brass is more malleable than bronze, and with a low melting point of 900°C can be easily cast into molds.
 Different ratios of copper and zinc will result in different types of brass.
 The higher the proportion of zinc, the stronger and more flexible the brass.
 The more copper brass contains, the more electrically conductive will be.
 Red brass, or rose brass, generally has a higher copper composition, about 85 per cent, and therefore a redder or more copper appearance.
 Yellow brass looks more like gold and typically contains only about 60 per cent copper.